biqqles/dataclassy/README.md

 In addition, dataclassy:

-- Is tiny (around 150 lines of code!) with no heavy imports
+- Is tiny (around 150 lines of code!)
 - Has no dependencies
 - Supports Python 3.6 and up
 - Has 100% test coverage